Frequently

 Do you accept insurance?

 It is important to contact your insurance company to better understand your benefits.
-I provide all my clients with a superbill, an invoice with fees for the sessions, when requested.
+We provide all my clients with a superbill, an invoice with fees for the sessions, when requested.
 Based on your insurance benefits, the fees of the sessions may be reimbursed to you by your insurance company or may contribute to your deductible.

 Is Telehealth a good option?